tezos/tezos/docs/introduction/various.rst

 For example we could have a set up with two nodes, a private one connected uniquely with a public one.
-The public node runs on a VPS, connects normally to the network and keeps a up to date state of the network while the private node runs at your home and is in charge of injecting and signing operations with a hardware wallet.
+The public node runs on a VPS, connects normally to the network and keeps an up to date state of the network while the private node runs at your home and is in charge of injecting and signing operations with a hardware wallet.